-- Adult job training & placement in Arapahoe and Fort Morgan Counties: Goodwill serves more than 3,599 adults annually through various programs that provide support for them and their families.
+- Adult job training & placement in Denver & Northern Colorado: Goodwill serves more than 3,599 adults annually through various programs that provide support for them and their families.
 This includes job training, job placement and financial assistance to help those in need get off of welfare and get back on their feet.
 Click here for a list of Career Connection Centers locations.

 - Work options for individuals with disabilities at Goodwill's locations throughout Denver: Goodwill hires individuals with disabilities to work on contract projects with various organizations.
 This includes light assembly, sorting and packing projects.

 - Retail work & recycling programs: throughout our network of stores and donation centers: Goodwill's retail stores provide funding for the programs listed above while providing affordable used goods to our community.
 They also provide great employment opportunities for those with barriers to work, as 65% of our employees are disadvantaged and/or disabled.

 - Programs for farmers and ranchers with disabilities: Goodwill partners with Colorado State University Extension Services and the USDA's Agrability grant to provide assistance to disabled farmers and ranchers throughout 25 counties in Colorado.